agherzan/yubikey-full-disk-encryption/README.md

 ykfde-open -d /dev/<device> -n <container_name>
 ```

-For formating new device, you can use ykfde-format script which is wrapper over "cryptsetup luksFormat" command.
+For formatting new device, you can use ykfde-format script which is wrapper over "cryptsetup luksFormat" command.
 ```
 ykfde-format --cipher aes-xts-plain64 --key-size 512 --hash sha256 --iter-time 5000 /dev/<device>
 ```

-## Initramfs hooks instalation and configuration
+## Initramfs hooks installation and configuration

 Install all the needed scripts by issuing: